 The Authority continues to invest in capital assets.
-During the fiscal year 2014, investments were made to maintain the Authority's ability to meet its commitment to the community.
-In this fiscal year, the major investment in capital assets was the commencement of construction on Cell 5.
+During the fiscal year 2015, investments were made to maintain the Authority's ability to meet its commitment to the community.
+In this fiscal year, the major investment in capital assets was the commencement of construction of a new office and maintenance facility.

-In 2014, a 3/4 ton Ford was purchased to replace our old pickup which was 12 years old.
+In 2014, a 3/4 ton Ford was purchased to replace our old pickup which was 12 years old and the construction of Cell 5 began.